keglevelmonitor/fermvault/README.md

 The **FermVault app** monitors the temperature of a fermenting product (beer, wine, mead, etc.) inside a refrigerator or freezer.
 The app turns the refrigerator/freezer on or off, and optionally a heater on or off, to maintain a consistent fermentation temperature.
 The temperature of the fermenting product can be used as the control-to point.
 PID regulation ensures accurate temperature control with very little or no overshoot or undershoot of the setpoint temperature.
 Robust email notifications allow flexible remote monitoring.
 A "command" mail integration allows remote email control of the FermVault system.

 Currently tested only on the Raspberry Pi 3B running Trixie and Bookworm.
-Should work with RPi4 running the same OS's but not yet tested.
+Should work with RPi4 or RPi5 running the same OS's but not yet tested.

 Please **donate $$** if you use the app.
 See "Support the app" under the Settings & Info menu.